The smart meter rollout is well underway and a greater number of energy suppliers are offering up installations.

 But it can be quite confusing knowing exactly what you are in for when you sign up to receive a smart meter.

-We have put together a comprehensive guide so you know what to expect with a smart meter:
+We have put together a comprehensive guide so you know what is happening with your supplier:

 Which suppliers are rolling out smart meters?